abagla18/Projects/iNeuron_internship_BA_1/README.md

 ## Conclusion
 - Worlds most expensive wine "Bordeaux-style Red Blend" comes from "Chateau Petrus" winery in France which is rated 96 points by the tasters and the average price for the same variety is at $51.
 Depending on the location of the different wineries and the produce that season this wine can range from $2500 and onwards.
 - Switzerland, England, Hungary are few of the top 10 Countries with highest average prices.
+- Highest average priced wine from United States comes from provinces in Nevada & Vermont
-- Worlds most higly rated wine is "Muscadelle" with average points of 94.
+- Worlds most higly rated wine is "Muscadelle" with average points of 94.33.
+- England, India, Germany are 3 of the top 10 wine producing countries with highly rated wines.
+- Highly rated wine from United States comes from provinces in California, Oregon & Washington state.
 - Christina Pickard is one of the top 10 tasters whose review affects the points and price of the wines.
--
+- From the trend we can definetly conclude that as the rating/points of the wine increases the price also increases gradually.

 ## LinkedIn Post
+Pending <br>

 ## Youtube Video
+Pending <br>